 Advancing Clinical Research

-The European Clinical Research Alliance for Infectious Diseases - ECRAID - will advance clinical research in the field of infectious diseases by establishing a long-term, financially self-sustainable, clinical research network in Europe.
+The European Clinical Research Alliance for Infectious Diseases - Ecraid - advances clinical research in the field of infectious diseases by establishing a long-term, financially self-sustainable, clinical research network in Europe.
+Read more about ECRAID-Base.

 Infectious Diseases pose a serious threat to global health and economies